jemme07/pyspk/README.md

 ### Method 3: Binned data for the $f_b$ - $M_\mathrm{halo}$ relation.

 The final, and most flexible method is to provide py-SP(k) with the baryon fraction binned in bins of halo mass.
 This could be, for example, obtained from observational constraints, measured directly form simulations, or sampled from a predefined distribution or functional form.
-For an example using data obtained from the BAHAMAS simulations McCarthy et al. 2017, please refer to the [examples](https://github.com/jemme07/pyspk/blob/main/examples/pySPk_Examples.ipynb) provided.
+For an example using data obtained from the BAHAMAS simulations (McCarthy et al. 2017), please refer to the [examples](https://github.com/jemme07/pyspk/blob/main/examples/pySPk_Examples.ipynb) provided.

 ## Priors